 Both the chocolate and coffee example demonstrate that consumers have an appreciation for sustainability claims on both food and beverage products.
 In fact, sustainable brands outperform the market by 120% and CEOs implementing sustainability measures within their organizations will increase growth.

 Leaders in sustainability

-There are countless examples of businesses leading in sustainability can improving corporate image as well as their bottom line.
-McCormick & Company for example, has large environmental and sustainability goals.
+There are countless examples of businesses leading in sustainability that can improving corporate image as well as their bottom line.
+McCormick & Company, for example, has large environmental and sustainability goals.
 It takes responsibility for long-term sustainability of its products and the world.
 By incorporating sustainability across its operations it hopes to achieve 100% reused, recycled or repurposed plastic packaging, an 80% reduction of solid waste and a 20% reduction in water usage.

-In fact, this commitment to operating sustainably has resulted in McCormick & Company being recognized as the 23rd most sustainable corporation and number one in food products industry on the Corporate Knights Global 100 Sustainability index.
+In fact, this commitment to operating sustainably has resulted in McCormick & Company being recognized as the 23rd most sustainable corporation and number one in the food products industry on the Corporate Knights Global 100 Sustainability index.

 A quick look at McCormick & Company Market Summary shows impressive growth, which might suggest a positive correlation with the company’s commitment to sustainability.
 Taken seriously, a commitment to sustainability proves to be an opportunity for innovative growth.